Ion-Pirnau/ion_corsi_codice-LM/README.md

-### The *repo* contains all projects I have beeng doing during the Master Degree at University of Milan-Bicocca
+### The repository contains all projects I have been working on during my Master's Degree at University of Milan-Bicocca